Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Models and methods

 \subsection{Pairwise social dilemmas}

-We model the interactions between individuals as a pairwise social dilemma, defined by the following parameterised payoff matrix (for row player), as in \cite{wang2015universal,Santos2006EvolutionaryPopulations}:
+We model the interactions between individuals as a pairwise social dilemma, defined by the following parameterised payoff matrix (for the row player), as in \cite{wang2015universal,Santos2006EvolutionaryPopulations}:

-An agent who chooses the cooperate (C) action when their partner chooses the defect (D) action receives the sucker's payoff $S$, while the agent that defects gains the temptation payoff, $T$.
-Mutual cooperation (resp., defection) gives a reward $R$ (resp., punishment P) for both agents.
-This payoff matrix defines the stage game, i.e. the payoffs that result from a single round of the interaction.
+An agent who chooses the cooperate (C) action when their partner chooses the defect (D) action receives the sucker's payoff $S$, while the agent who defects gains the temptation payoff, $T$.
+Mutual cooperation (resp., defection) gives a reward $R$ (resp., punishment $P$) for both agents.
+This payoff matrix defines the stage game, i.e. the payoffs that result from a single round of interaction.